 About our street photography workshops

-Our unique combination of a highly experienced course leader (a full-time professional street photographer) and very small groups leads to a powerful learning experience.
-Whilst a small element of the workshop is theory-based, the vast majority of our time together is spent shooting on the streets, learning by experience with high levels of personal, hands-on tuition.
+Our unique combination of a highly experienced course leader (a full-time professional street photographer and photojournalist) and small groups leads to a powerful and immersive learning experience.
+Whilst a small element of the workshop is theory-based, most of our time together is spent shooting on the streets, learning by experience with plenty of individual, hands-on tuition.

 Our courses concentrate on ‘getting the picture’.
 We don’t get bogged down with technicalities (though we do give you a comprehensive grounding in the essentials such as camera settings, focusing, lighting and composition); we prefer to make the most of our time together by focusing on how to make you a great street photographer, conquering your fear of shooting on the streets, understanding what makes a good picture and ensuring that you capture ‘the moment’.

 We believe that good street photography extends beyond random pictures of strangers walking down a street or of people sitting in a cafe.
 We pay as much attention to the aesthetic as we do the technique and it is this combination which makes our workshops different.

 Most of our 1-day workshops follow the format below.
 There could be slight variations according to the weather, the time of year or certain events taking place – but the programme uses a structured, tried and tested formula to help you get the best out of our time together.

 Much of the day is focused on developing your skills and building your confidence as a street photographer.
 We will coach you in the techniques used by a professional street photographer and will introduce you to exciting new ways of working.

 - The day usually starts at 10am with coffee, introductions and a discussion about our objectives for the day.

 - We will discuss the ethics and law of street photography, including how to deal with challenges or questions from the public or officials.